Two armed robbery suspects arrested in Fort Smith

 FORT SMITH, Ark.
-(KNWA) — Two people were arrested in Fort Smith on Monday night after being wanted for armed robbery in Iowa.
+(KFTA) — Two people were arrested in Fort Smith on Monday night after being wanted for armed robbery in Iowa.

 Shamale Guy and Latrice Ford were arrested near Towson Avenue and Fresno Street.
 The pair were wanted for an incident that occurred in Clive, Iowa.